rabs664/Amstrad-CPC-Drive-AB-Switch/README.md

 Information regarding this can be found at [CPCWiki Guide on how to connect a 3.5" drive to a CPC 6128](https://www.cpcwiki.eu/index.php?title=Guide_on_how_to_connect_a_3.5%22_drive_to_a_CPC6128/664)

-This CPCWiki guide discusses an option to make the external drive the Primary Drive by connecting pin 11 to 12 on the cable whwre pin 12 is the Shugart standard numbering system for Drive Select 1, see [CPCWkiki Guide for the 2nd disc drive connector](https://www.cpcwiki.eu/index.php/Connector:2nd_disc_drive_(CPC664,_CPC6128,_CPC6128%2B))
+This CPCWiki guide discusses an option to make the external drive the Primary Drive by connecting pin 11 to 12 on the cable where pin 12 is the Shugart standard numbering system for Drive Select 1, see [CPCWkiki Guide for the 2nd disc drive connector](https://www.cpcwiki.eu/index.php/Connector:2nd_disc_drive_(CPC664,_CPC6128,_CPC6128%2B)).
+Pin 11 is GND.